Roma Tre University, Rome, Italy:

 The 29th EDEN Annual International Conference YTT Research Presentation

-In parallel, YTT continues to expand it’s human/child-rights and climate crisis education research becoming part of Inclusive Memory Studies, headed-by Antonella Poce, associate Professor in experimental pedagogy and head of the post graduate master course in Advanced Studies in Museum Education.
-The YTT research approach, advocates the building of common shared human/child-rights and climate crisis social memory realized through museum based social inclusive systems, including innovative strategy for social inclusion, derived from the creation of the YTT teaching methodology, developing cross sectional competences in both museum professionals and museum visitors.
+In parallel, YTT continues to expand its human-rights and gender-equality education research becoming part of Inclusive Memory Studies, headed-by Antonella Poce, associate Professor in experimental pedagogy and head of the post graduate master course in Advanced Studies in Museum Education.
+The YTT research approach, advocates the building of common shared human-rights and gender-equality social memory realized through museum based social inclusive systems, including innovative strategy for social inclusion, derived from the creation of the YTT teaching methodology, developing cross sectional competences in both museum professionals and museum visitors.

 YTT Inclusive Memory Workshop